 Seiner Ansicht nach könne er das Spiel momentan niemanden empfehlen - vor allem nicht zu dem Preis (auch wenn der Kaufpreis noch einige Zeit so bleiben soll).
 Interessierten Leuten, die nur einen Blick auf das Spiel werfen wollen, kann er die aktuelle Version ebenfalls nicht empfehlen, schließlich könne man ja auch Streams schauen.
 Höchstens für Personen, die in den Entwicklungsprozess einbezogen werden oder die Entwicklung miterleben wollen, sei es "möglicherweise" interessant.

 Dean Hall fasst seine Meinung zur DayZ-Early-Access-Version kurz und knapp zusammen: "Im Großen und Ganzen würde ich es nicht empfehlen.
-Aber ich denke in einigen Wochen könnte sich der letzte Punkt (für Personen, die in den Entwicklungsprozess einbezogen werden wollen) von 'möglich' auf 'ja" ändern.""My opinion
+Aber ich denke in einigen Wochen könnte sich der letzte Punkt (für Personen, die in den Entwicklungsprozess einbezogen werden wollen) von 'möglich' auf 'ja" ändern."

 For the current game?
 No